Get it on Amazon »

 This may sound like a contradiction in terms—since God is spirit, surely heaven is a spiritual (read: disembodied) place.
 This is true with respect to what we see in most of the Bible; but when it comes to the eternal kingdom we find that heaven and earth merge: the dwelling-place of God becomes a physical, embodied state on earth, permeated by his Spirit.
 This is perhaps clearest in Revelation 21, where we see the new heavens and the new earth—with the assembly of God’s people coming down out of heaven to it (Revelation 21:2, 9–10), followed by God’s declaration:

-Indeed, this is already partially fulfilled today, since we are temples of the Holy Spirit—but we see in the consummated kingdom that this is vastly amplified, both because the whole physical world becomes our territory again, and because God dwells with us there physically.
+Indeed, this is already partially fulfilled today, since we are temples of the Holy Spirit—but we see in the consummated kingdom that this is vastly amplified, both because the whole physical world is our undisputed territory, and because God dwells with us there physically.
 Although the imagery of the New Jerusalem is poetic, the reality it points to is real:

 So we are not simply waiting to be with Jesus in a disembodied state when we die.
 That state itself is merely an imperfect, temporary situation until we are resurrected to rule as his viceroys, in his very presence, on a new, restored earth.
 What this will be like I do not exactly know.
 I don’t think John means for us to press his images into such literal use that the new earth will have no sun nor moon—that would require a different universe with different laws of physics, and seems to obviously miss the point.
 The world as it is now will be “made new” (Revelation 21:5); not destroyed and then recreated as an utterly different fantasy-world.
 As the old world was once cleansed in water, so the present one will be cleansed in fire (2 Peter 3:7)—not as an utter annihilation, but as a destruction of the wicked; a fresh start.